 The process for submitting an UK visa application can be quite simple considering everything is done correctly.

 Difficulty arises when considering which UK visa applies to you as there are different types of visas you can apply for.
 Some people tend to submit the wrong visa application because they are not aware of what visa to apply for therefore leading to a refusal.
-At Muldoon Britton, we offer a free consultation with the client, discuss the different option they have and then advise them on what visa is best for them.
+At Muldoon Britton, we provide a consultation with the client, discuss the different option they have and then advise them on what visa is best for them.

 For a UK Visa there are 5 vital steps included in all applications: